Task-invoked pupillary response

-Task-invoked pupillary response (also known as the "Task-Evoked pupillary response") is a pupillary response caused by a cognitive load imposed on a human and as a result of the decrease in parasympathetic activity in the peripheral nervous system.
-It is found to result in a linear increase in pupil dilation as the demand a task places on the working memory increases.
-Beatty evaluated task-invoked pupillary response in different tasks for short-term memory, language processing, reasoning, perception, sustained attention and selective attention and found that it fulfills Kahneman's three criteria for indicating processing load.
-That is, it can reflect differences in processing load within a task, between different tasks and between individuals.
-It is used as an indicator of cognitive load levels in psychophysiology research.
+Task-invoked pupillary response (also known as "Task-Evoked pupillary response") is a pupillary response observed after an increase in cognitive load in humans, as a result of the subsequent decrease in parasympathetic activity in the peripheral nervous system.
+As a task places increased demand on working memory, pupil dilation has been observed to increase linearly.
+Jackson Beatty evaluated task-invoked pupillary response in different tasks for short-term memory, language processing, reasoning, perception, sustained attention, and selective attention, and found that this reaction fulfills Daniel Kahneman's three criteria for indicating processing load.
+That is, it can reflect differences in processing load within a task, between different tasks, and across individuals.
+It is used as an indicator of cognitive load in psychophysiology research.

-Early history
+History

-Hundreds of years ago, it was said that merchants could read into their customers' thoughts and intentions by paying attention to changes in the customer's pupil diameter.
+Hundreds of years ago, it was said that merchants could read into their customers' thoughts and intentions by watching changes in the diameter of their customers' pupils.

 Biological background

 Pupil size is controlled by the iris dilator muscle, which dilates the pupil, and the iris sphincter muscle, which contracts the pupil.
 These are affected by the sympathetic and parasympathetic nervous systems, respectively.

 Older research suggests this pupillary response is most likely a result of the reticular activating system of the brainstem being linked to the cerebral cortex.
 The regulation of some functions of the eye, including dilation, is directly affected by the reticular system.
-Parts of this system are linked to higher nervous structures that are directly involved in cognition aask-related activities, as well as the activation of the cortex.
+Parts of this system are linked to higher nervous structures that are directly involved in cognition task-related activities, as well as the activation of the cortex.
 These nervous structures include the: